Storytelling in business has become the new strategic business tool of presenters.

 Do you have a values based story your audience needs to hear to influence their attitude, mind-set or behaviour?

 2. People matter stories

-Have you ever noticed that sometimes in business we make people do things they don’t need to do or shouldn’t do which offers no value but we still make them do it?
+Sometimes in business we make people do things which offers no value but we still make them do it.

-I was recently coaching a senior executive of a very high profile and successful global brand who came to me to help him to become ‘more engaging’ whilst presenting.
-It was clear at the outset that there were a number of issues revolving around his delivery which required serious attention yet interestingly one of the biggest issues was his content.
+I was recently coaching a senior executive who came to me to help him to become ‘more engaging’ whilst presenting.
+It was clear at the outset that there were a number of issues revolving around his delivery.
+Whilst these required serious attention, interestingly one of the biggest issues was his content.

 Do you have a story about something being done that you know shouldn’t be done?

 A large oval mahogany board table with 10 senior managers comfortably seated around it in large leather chairs.

 At one end of the board table a huge screen drops down from the ceiling.